 You should also make sure that your loved one is getting a healthy amount of exercise.
 This will not only help make their heart stronger, but can also give them more energy and even improve their emotional well-being.
 However, be sure to first consult your loved one’s physician to see what a healthy and safe level of exercise is for them.
 Doctors can even do a “stress test” to see what their limit is.
 Afterwards, you can provide encouragement by offering to exercise with them, or by inviting a friend of theirs to come along.

 Following a healthy diet can also reduce the chances of experiencing another heart attack.
 Make sure your loved is eating food that is low in salt and saturated fats, and that contains plenty of fruits and vegetables, whole grains and lean meats like fish.
 It can be helpful to search out healthy, low-fat meals that they will want to eat.
 You can also encourage them to skip the salt and use different spices, such as cilantro or ginger, in order to give their food more flavor.

 Finally, it is normal for elders to feel anxiety after experiencing a heart attack.
-Spending time in a hospital and having to rely on others more can be very stressful.
+Spending time in a hospital or skilled nursing home and having to rely on others more can be very stressful.
 Some may even resent the additional care and resist taking their medicine, exercising and following a healthy diet.
-Other may become depressed.
+Others may become depressed.
 For these reasons, it is important to keep a close eye on them and reassure your loved one that they will be okay.
 Make sure to report any severe or prolonged symptoms of depression to their doctor.
 They may suggest additional medication or lifestyle changes, or even a support group.